pratiktri/server_init_harden/README.md

 ### 10. Display Summary
 All the generated username, passwords, SSH Key location & SSH Keys themselves are displayed on the screen.

-This might not be desired, on future version you might find option to NOT show the details and find them from the log file.
+This might not be desired (nosy neighbours), on future versions you might find option to NOT show the details on screen and find them from the log file.

+NOTE - while we login through SSH Keys, you will still be asked for your password (after logging in) while installing softwares and other operations.
+So, you NEED ALL of the information displayed on the screen.

-The logfile is located in /tmp/ directory - thus will be removed server reboots.
+The logfile is located in /tmp/ directory - thus will be removed when server reboots.
 All the details shown on the screen and a lot more can be found in the log.
 Exact logfile location will be shown on the screen as well.

 # Todo
 ## Testing